 SECTION 5.7 Reasonable Efforts. (a) Subject to the terms and conditions herein provided, each of the parties hereto agrees to use its reasonable efforts to take, or cause to be taken, all action and to do, or cause to be done, all things necessary, proper or advisable under applicable laws and regulations to ensure that the conditions set forth in Article 6 are satisfied and to consummate and make effective the transactions contemplated by this Agreement, including, without limitation, the obtaining of all necessary waivers, consents and approvals and the effecting of all necessary registrations and filings; provided, however, that the Company shall not, without Parent's prior written consent, and Parent shall not be required to, divest or hold separate or otherwise take or commit to take any other similar action with respect to any assets, businesses or product lines of the Company or any of its subsidiaries.
 Without limiting the generality of the foregoing, as promptly as practicable, the Company, Parent and Sub shall make all filings and submissions under the HSR Act as may be reasonably required to be made in connection with this Agreement and the transactions contemplated hereby.
 Subject to the Confidentiality Agreements, the Company will furnish to Parent and Sub, and Parent and Sub will furnish to the Company, such information and assistance as the other may reasonably request in connection with the preparation of any such filings or submissions.
-Subject to the Confidentiality Agreements, the Company will provide Parent and Sub, and Parent and Sub will provide the Company will provide the company, with copies of all material written correspondence, filings and communications (or memoranda setting forth the substance thereof) between such party or any of its representatives and any Governmental Entity, with respect to the obtaining of any waivers, consent or approvals and the making of any registrations or filings, in each case that is necessary to consummate the Merger and the other transactions contem necessary action.
-In connection with and without limiting the foregoing, the Company and the Company's Board of Directors shall (i) take all action necessary to ensure that no state takeover statute or similar law is or becomes applicable to this Agreement or any transaction contemplated thereby and (ii) if a state takeover statute or similar law becomes applicable to this Agreement or any transaction necessary to ensure that the Merger and such other transaction may be consummated, as promptly as practicable, on the terms contemplated by this Agreement.
+Subject to the Confidentiality Agreements, the Company will provide Parent and Sub, and Parent and Sub will provide the Company, with copies of all material written correspondence, filings and communications (or memoranda setting forth the substance thereof) between such party or any of its representatives and any Governmental Entity, with respect to the obtaining of any waivers. consent or approvals and the making of any registrations or filings, in each case that is necessary to consummate the Merger and the other transactions contemplated hereby.
+In case at any time after the Effective Time any further action is necessary or desirable to carry out the purposes of this Agreement, the proper officers or directors of Parent and the Surviving Corporation shall take all such necessary action.
+In connection with and without limiting the foregoing, the Company and the Company's Board of Directors shall (i) take all action necessary to ensure that no state takeover statute or similar law is or becomes applicable to this Agreement or any transaction contemplated thereby and (ii) if a state takeover statute or similar law becomes applicable to this Agreement or any transaction contemplated thereby, take all action necessary to ensure that the Merger and such other transaction may be consummated, as promptly as practicable, on the terms contemplated by this Agreement.